 Collection Access

 Open for research.
 Onsite-only and restricted materials—including but not limited to correspondence, newspaper clippings, and unpublished writings—are available for consultation at AAA in Hong Kong, New Delhi, and New York.
-Please make an appointment at library@aaa.org.hk at least one week in advance.
+Please submit the Application for Access to Research Collections Form at least five working days in advance.

 Collection Use